 Where is Lyme disease a problem?

 Since 1975 when it was first noted, thousands of cases have been reported in the USA.
 Lyme disease is less common in the UK.
-998 possible cases were reported in 2012 in England and Wales.
+730 cases were confirmed in 2015 in England and Wales.
 Not all are reported so the total number of cases each year is unknown.
 However, it is estimated to be 2,000 to 3,000.
 This is because many cases are not formally diagnosed and clear away without any treatment.
-Most people affected are forestry workers and other outdoor workers but visitors and holidaymakers to countryside areas where ticks are found are at risk.
+Many people affected are forestry workers and other outdoor workers but visitors and holidaymakers to countryside areas where ticks are found are at risk.

 How do humans get Lyme disease?